ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 This algorithm requires the following new state variables for each packet that has been transmitted but has not been acknowledged.
-As noted in the [Offload Mechanisms](#offload-mechanisms) section, if a connection uses an offload mechanism then it is RECOMMENDED that the per-packet state be tracked for each packet "aggregate" rather than each C.SMSS.
+As noted in the [Offload Mechanisms](#offload-mechanisms) section, if a connection uses an offload mechanism then it is RECOMMENDED that the packet state be tracked for each packet "aggregate" rather than each individual packet.
 For simplicity this document refers to such state as "per-packet", whether it is per "aggregate" or per C.SMSS.